-- Get yourself a sim card.
-This will help you with everything from maps so you don’t end up getting lost, being able to check restaurant reviews on the move, updating Facebook, talking to your family – everything.
+- Travel with a sim card.
+This will help you with everything from maps so you don’t end up getting lost to being able to check restaurant reviews on the move, updating Facebook, talking to your family – everything.

 - Avoid getting too drunk when you’re out at night.
-It’s fun, we know, but getting completely wasted is not a good way to stay safe.
-Losing your senses can not only mean you don’t know your way home, but it’s also a good way to make some pretty bad judgment calls as well.
+It’s fun, I know, but getting completely wasted is not a good way to stay safe.

 So there you have it.
 Puerto Rico is safe for solo travellers and it’s an awesome place to explore, even by yourself.
-There are cool coffee shops in Old San Juan, historic forts to discover, caves to explore, beaches to lounge around on… We’re not going to lie, it’s a pretty epic place to travel solo.
-Just be sure to keep your wits about you – and remember that no one else is going to be looking out for you, except yourself!
+I’m not going to lie, it’s a pretty epic place to travel solo.
+Just be sure to keep your wits about you!

-Is Puerto Rico safe for solo female travellers?
+Is Puerto Rico Safe for Solo Female Travelers?

-That said, Puerto is safe for solo female travellers, but you should be doing everything you normally to keep yourself safe.
-And to help out, even more, we’ve got some tailor-made tips for solo female travellers in Puerto Rico…
+Puerto is safe for solo female travellers, but you should be doing everything you normally to keep yourself safe.
+And to help out, even more, I’ve got some tailor-made tips for solo female travellers in Puerto Rico…

 - Men can be too friendly.
-People are super friendly in Puerto Rico, but you want to be able to make the difference between being friendly and being TOO friendly.
 If someone’s attention is getting too much for you and you feel uncomfortable, be firm but polite and decline their advances.

 - Don’t tell just anybody the details of your trip.
-You don’t always know who you’re talking to and what they’re intentions are.
-Plus, why does a stranger need to know if you’re married?
-And the exact address of where you’re staying?
+You don’t always know who you’re talking to and what their intentions are.
 Lie or remove yourself.

 - Don’t be afraid to make a fuss if you’re feeling like you really are in danger.
 Even more so in public places.
 Most likely this will stop any attention coming your way from the perpetrator.